 To check the organic keywords you have at least plus plan of MonsterInsights if not you can easily purchase it from here.

 Go to Insights >> Reports from your WordPress dashboard.
 Here, you can see the site traffic and monitor the performance.
 Go to the Search Console section where you can see the top 50 keywords used to find out your site.

 As you can see from the above snapshot, you can see the number of clicks, impressions, CTR, and keyword position in Google search results.

 You can see only the top 50 keywords in WordPress dashboard if you want to see all the keywords you have to click on the link View Full Queries Report.
 This will redirect to your Google Analytics account.
 Refer to the below snapshot.

 In Google Analytics, you can see all the keywords used to reach out to your blog.
 Also, you can check all the reports inside Analytics.

 We can also check the organic keywords using Google Search Console.
 You have to configure the Google search console for your website.
 Please refer to this guide

 Once you configure the Google search console go to the Performance section and you will see all the keywords used to search your blog.

-Google search console also show you all the data related to each keyword like impression and clicks, if you want more data like monthly volume, CPC and competition of keywords then install the Keywords Everywhere chrome extension.
+Google search console also shows you all the data related to each keyword like impression and clicks, if you want more data like monthly volume, CPC, and competition of keywords then install the Keywords Everywhere Chrome extension.